HeringtonPress/Systems/GURPS/Equipment.md

 [6] Kicks have a -2 to hit.

 [7] Specify maximum reach (1-7 yards) when bought.
 Cost and weight are per yard.
 The whip requires ST 3, +1 per yard.
 Anyone injured on the arm by a whip must roll Against Will modified by the shock penalty for the injury or drop anything in that hand.
 You can “crack” a whip at -4 to hit, for +2 damage.
-Make this a technique.
 # Ranged Weapon Tables
 ## Reloading
 The parenthetical number represents the number of ready actions needed to reload.